-The Uralungal Labour Contract Co-operative Society Ltd.(ULCCS) Vatakara, Kozhikkode.
+- Uralungal Labour Contract Co-operative Society

 ULCCS was formed in 1925 by the eminent social reformer Sri Guru Vagbhatananda in a remote hamlet called Uralungal near Vatakara in Kozhikode District of Kerala, as a novel mass movement against the anarchies of the caste system prevalent in those days.
 Today it is the biggest ‘Labour Contract Society’ in the country, is democratically managed and has 1825 workers as members and provides employment to around 6000 in the rural areas.

-NCDC has provided financial assistance Rs.150.70 crore for stone crushing unit( Rs 14.40 cr),machinery & equipments (Rs 6.30cr) and margin money (Rs 130.00 cr) through State Government.
+NCDC has provided financial assistance for its stone crushing unit( Rs.59.40 crore) for stone crushing unit ,machinery & equipments (Rs 6.30cr) and margin money (Rs.330.00 crore) etc. to the society.